SteffiDorothy/Projects/README.md

 6. **Credit Card Fraud Detection**
    - Developed anomaly detection models to identify fraudulent credit card transactions using machine learning.

+7. **Effectiveness of Data Synthesized by Generative AI in Supervised Image Classification**
+   - Investigated the role of synthetic image data, generated using Generative AI models, in improving the performance of supervised image classification models.
+This project explores the use of various real-to-synthetic data ratios to train Convolutional Neural Networks (CNN) and assess classification accuracy.
+Synthetic data is generated using Stable Diffusion to enhance the real dataset and improve model performance.

 Feel free to explore each project for detailed information and insights.